lsst-dm/dmtn-055/index.rst

     .. py:method:: defineQuanta(self, repoGraph)

         Called during :ref:`pre-flight <preflight>`, in this method a concrete :py:class:`SuperTask` subdivides work into independently-executable units (quanta) and relates the input datasets of these to their output datasets.
-        The only argument is a :ref:`RepoGraph <data_id_mapping>`` instance, a graph object describing the current state of the relevant subset of the input data repository.
-On return, the ``RepoGraph`` should be modified to additionally contain datasets that will be produced by the :py:class:`SuperTask`, reflecting the fact that they will be present in the data repository by the time subsequent :py:class:`SuperTask`s in the same ``Pipeline`` are executed.
+        The only argument is a :ref:`RepoGraph <data_id_mapping>` instance, a graph object describing the current state of the relevant subset of the input data repository.
+On return, the ``RepoGraph`` should be modified to additionally contain datasets that will be produced by the :py:class:`SuperTask`, reflecting the fact that they will be present in the data repository by the time subsequent :py:class:`SuperTask's <SuperTask>` in the same :py:class:`Pipeline` are executed.
 The return value should be a list of :py:class:`Quantum` instances.

     .. py:method:: runQuantum(self, quantum, butler)